-Over the last three decades a number of biological surveys have been carried out in Whangarei Harbour, although none of these surveys has specifically focused on collecting and identifying non-indigenous marine species.
+Over the last three decades a number of biological surveys have been carried out in Dunedin Harbour, although they did not focus specifically on collecting and identifying non-indigenous species.
 The following summary detailing these studies is taken from Inglis et al. (2005).